Viacom18: Viacom's share acquisition (2018–2019)

-Attempted mergers with Sony and Zee, partnership with Bodhi Tree Systems (2020–2023)
+Attempted mergers with Sony and Z (Formerly known as Zee), partnership with Bodhi Tree Systems (2020–2023)

 In June 2020, Sony's Indian unit Sony Pictures Networks entered talks with Viacom18 regarding a merger, though the discussions advanced much later.
-The merger was supposed to provided Sony with a 74% shareholder in the merged company.
-However, in October 2020, Reliance Industries, the majority share holder in Viacom18, terminated the merger.
+The merger was supposed to provide Sony with a 74% shareholding in the merged company.
+However, in October 2020, Reliance Industries, the majority shareholder in Viacom18, terminated the merger.

-In June 2021, reports stated Viacom18 and Zee Entertainment Enterprises were reportedly in talks about a merger.
-However, Zee denied any talks about a potential merger with Viacom18, later entering talks with Sony Pictures Networks, which was also in talks about a merger with Viacom18 earlier.
+In June 2021, reports stated that Viacom18 and Zee Entertainment Enterprises were in talks about a merger.
+However, Z (formerly Zee) denied any talks about a potential merger with Viacom18, later entering talks with Sony Pictures Networks, which was also in talks about a merger with Viacom18 earlier.

-In January 2022, there were reports that Lupa India, an investment company set up by Uday Shankar and James Murdoch, were in the final stages of picking up a 39% stake in Viacom18. thereby turning Paramount Global into a minority shareholder with a 10% share in the company.
+In January 2022, there were reports that Lupa India, an investment company set up by Uday Shankar and James Murdoch, was in the final stages of picking up a 39% stake in Viacom18, thereby turning Paramount Global into a minority shareholder with a 10% share in the company.
 In April 2022, Reliance announced that Bodhi Tree Systems, a company founded by Shankar and Murdoch with backing from the Qatar Investment Authority, would make a US$1.8 billion investment in Viacom18 to "jointly build India's leading entertainment platform and pioneer the Indian media landscape's transformation to a 'streaming-first' approach."
 As part of the venture, JioCinema—a streaming service owned by Reliance's mobile operator Jio—would be brought under Viacom18.
 Paramount would remain a stakeholder and content partner.
 The deal was approved by the Competition Commission of India (CCI) in September 2022.
-The sale was completed on 17 April 2023, with Bodhi Tree acquiring a 13.08% stake in the venture, and diluting Paramount Global's stake to 13.01%.
+The sale was completed on 17 April 2023, with Bodhi Tree acquiring a 13.08% stake in the venture and diluting Paramount Global's stake to 13.01%.